mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 Now any files ending `.test.js` will be treated as a test when running `jest` from the root of the project.

-You can also keep all your files in a dedicated test folder, which I would typically do when using things like [Pest](https://pestphp.com/), but in this case I want the files to be easily transferrable between projects so I opted to colocate my tests with my implementation code.
+You can also keep all your files in a dedicated test folder, which I would typically do when using things like [Pest](https://pestphp.com/), but in this case, I want the files to be easily transferrable between projects so I opted to colocate my tests with my implementation code.

 ### Running tests

 The first snag I hit was using import statements in my tests.
 I wanted to use imports as I'm [in the future](/posts/shopify-theme-development-with-esbuild/) now.
-At the time of writing this is only supported as an [experimental feature in Jest,](https://jestjs.io/docs/ecmascript-modules) but as I'm not planning to do anything crazy in my tests it has worked fine for me.
+At the time of writing, this is only supported as an [experimental feature in Jest,](https://jestjs.io/docs/ecmascript-modules) but as I'm not planning to do anything crazy in my tests it has worked fine for me.
 It does mean adding a flag to the command, so it's easier to add to an npm script:

 ```json
 {